Teacher App - Class Schedule & Attendance Management App

 1. Maintain Positive Attitude

 Be positive minded.
 Teach each lesson with a positive mind frame.
-Negative approach towards your students can provide negative results.
+A negative approach towards your students can provide negative results.
 Be strict, but be positive.
 However, too much control can spoil everything.

 2. Use Some Signals to Get Attention